mozilla/firefox-translations-training/docs/opus-trainer.md

 If the `spm_vocab` argument is missing `Tags` modifier will remove alignments and output only the parallel sentences (teacher model use case).

 Currently, ICUs-tokenized text and its alignments are passed to OpusTrainer (to work around CJK languages where whitespace-based tokenization doesn't make sense).
-Whitespaces are reprenseted with a special symbol "▁" to allow for lossless text reconstruction on OpusTrainer side.
+Whitespaces are represented with a special symbol "▁" to allow for lossless text reconstruction on OpusTrainer side.
 `custom_detok_icu:{src,trg}` OpusTrainer modifiers are applied to detokenize text after inline noise is added.
 Then the detokenized text is passed to Marian together with the alignments remapped to SentencePiece tokenization.